mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 However, the base-rate effect tends to reduce the use of DNSSEC validating resolvers, which remains below 15% of Internet clients {{DNSSEC-DEPLOYMENT}}.

 DNSSEC deployment is hindered by other obstacles, as well.
-For the Web platform, for instance, DNSSEC is not percieved as having much utility, given the deployment of TLS and the assurances provided by the Web PKI (on which, see
+Since the organic growth of DNS software predates even TCP/IP, even EDNS, the foundational extension upon which DNSSEC is built are not universally deployed, which inflates Q. The current DNS Flag Day effort (see https://dnsflagday.net) aims to remedy this by purposely breaking backward interoperability with servers that are not EDNS-capable in a coordinated way.

-{{http-over-tls}}): a connection intercepted due to a poisoned DNS cache would fail to authenticate unless the attacker also obtained a valid certificate from the name, rendering DNS interception less useful.
+In addition, for the Web platform at least, DNSSEC is not percieved as having essential utility, given the deployment of TLS and the assurances provided by the Web PKI (on which, see {{http-over-tls}}).
+A connection intercepted due to a poisoned DNS cache would fail to authenticate unless the attacker also obtained a valid certificate from the name, rendering DNS interception less useful, in effect, reducing P.

 ## HTTP over TLS